 214 Mechanisms used to evaluate the effectiveness of training and education can include worker feedback such as surveys, pre- and post-training assessments, or direct observation.
-The 215 iprove t.
-217 effectiveness of training and education.
+The 215 this document does not represent a 217 effectiveness of training and education.
 It can describe how it processes and analyzes the evaluation